danbugs/danlogs/rust/videos/chapter4/0ownership/ownership_summary.md

 <br/>
 - Access time:
   - Pushing to stack is faster than allocating to the heap (i.e. no need to search for empty spot).
-  - Accessing data on the stack is slower than accessing data on the heap (i.e. no need to follow a pointer).
+  - Accessing data on the stack is faster than accessing data on the heap (i.e. no need to follow a pointer).
 <br/>
 - When we call a function, the values passed into the function and the function's local variables get pushed onto the stack, when done they get popped off.